Robert Mugabe: Later years: 2013–2017

 Declaring that he would "fight like a wounded animal" for re-election, Mugabe approached the 2013 elections believing that it would be his last.
 He hoped that a decisive electoral victory would secure his legacy, signal his triumph over his Western critics, and irreparably damage Tsvangirai's credibility.
 The opposition parties believed that this election was their best chance for ousting Mugabe.
 They portrayed him as a feeble old man who was being told what to do by the military; at least one academic observer argued that this was untrue.

 In contrast to 2008, there was no organised dissent against Mugabe within ZANU–PF.
 The party elite decided to avoid the violence that had marred the 2008 election so as not to undermine its credibility, particularly in the eyes of the SADC, thus allowing Zimbabwe's government to consolidate its rule without interference.
 Mugabe called upon supporters to avoid violence, and attended far fewer rallies than in past elections, in part because of his advanced age and in part to ensure that those rallies he did attend were larger.
 The ZANU–PF offered gifts, including food and clothing, to many members of the electorate to encourage them to vote for the party.

 ZANU–PF won a landslide victory, with 61% of the presidential vote and over two-thirds of parliamentary seats.
 The elections were not considered free and fair; there were widespread stories of vote rigging and many voters might have been fearful of the violence that had surrounded the 2008 election.
 During the campaign, many MDC supporters had remained quiet about their views out of fear of reprisals.
 The MDC was also negatively impacted by its time in the coalition government, with perceptions that it had been just as corrupt as ZANU–PF.
-ZANU–PF had also capitalised on its appeals to African race, land, and liberation, while the MDC was often associated with white farmers, Western nations, and perceived Western values such as LGBT rights.
+ZANU–PF had also capitalised on its appeals to African race, land, and liberation, while the MDC was often associated with white farmers, Western nations, and perceived Western values such as LGBTQ rights.